baasbox/docs/source/index.md

-## Api Access
+## API Access

-Api access control lets you manage which endpoints are accessible from the *outside world*.
+API access control lets you manage which endpoints are accessible from the *outside world*.
 Each endpoint belongs to a named group, identified by a key.

 Disabled groups render their endpoints inaccessible to clients, unless the user is authenticated as